backend-development/backend-development-textbook/source/ruby_commandline.md

 You now know about the basic data types, about enumerables and about blocks - features that distinguish Ruby from other scripting languages.

-If you want to get more pracitical with Ruby, you can do the
+If you want to get more practical with Ruby, you can do the
 [Learn Ruby](https://github.com/backend-development/learn_ruby) test driven Ruby exercises.